 Rava burfi recipe– Suji barfi or rava burfi is a delicious, aromatic, rich and mouth melting Indian sweet that my mom always made for Diwali.
 Rava burfi is made with semolina, flour, ghee, coconut, sugar and milk.
-Traditionally burfi was made using different ingredients and each home had their own way of making these.
+Traditionally Indian burfi was made using different ingredients and each home had their own way of making it.

 To cut short the cook time I have reduced the quantity of milk.
-The original recipe uses maida which has been replaced with besan here as most of us don’t prefer maida.
+The original recipe uses maida.
+I have replaced it with besan as most of us don’t prefer maida.
 But maida does enhance the texture and add a milky taste to the rava burfi.

 The texture of this rava burfi is in between this Mysore pak and 7 cups burfi but with a milky flavor & the taste is completely different.
 If properly made this burfi turns out slightly crisp on top, non sticky with a melt in the mouth texture.